Business Setup

 • Employer Health Tax (EHT) in Ontario or BC, if you have employees in the province

-• Workers' compensation registration (WSIB in Ontario, WorkSafeBC in BC)
+• Workers' compensation registration (WSIB in Ontario, WorkSafeBC in BC) — a separate provincial filing with its own physical and mailing address fields

 • Provincial sales tax registration where applicable (BC PST, since Ontario uses HST)